mariete1223/MarMenor/data_models_description/datamodels_2.md

 -  `previousSection`: Entity ID of the previous section of the rambla, if it does not exist it will be empty
    -  Attribute type: **Relationship**.
 [URL](https://schema.org/URL)
    -  Optional
 -  `type`: NGSI Entity type.
-It has to be Rambla.
-One of : `Rambla`.
+It has to be Ravine.
+One of : `Ravine`.
    -  Attribute type: **Property**.
    -  Required
 -  `closeMeasurements`: A list of the devices that take measures close to this Rambla